gygl/redcapDmTools/README.md

 # redcapDmTools
-Package with functions to facilitate the work of Data Managers using REDCap
+A package to facilitate the work of Data Managers using REDCap